Distinguished Staff Awards honor outstanding Ohio State staff achievements

 Carol Eskay’s innovation and devotion has resulted in greater patient care, expanded services, facility improvements and a neurological outpatient rehabilitation program that is recognized as a gold standard for similar programs across the country.
 As a passionate advocate for her profession and team members, she fosters collaboration across the medical center to provide the best possible treatment.
 Always dedicated to the patient, Carol is integral in the treatment of complex patient injuries and created a feedback initiative to improve patient experience.

-Robert GriffithsRobert Griffiths
+Headshot of Robert GriffithsRobert Griffiths

 Associate Vice President